 The Glenmorangie Suppliers Code of Conduct is available upon request.

 Due diligence processes for slavery and human trafficking

 Prior to engaging with a new Supplier, Macdonald & Muir requires suppliers to acknowledge that they will comply with the Suppliers Code of Conduct.

 Macdonald & Muir:

-- Reserves the right to check adherence to these principles and to conduct compliance audits at any time without notice and specifies that Suppliers shall supply the necessary information and grant access to representatives from the companies of Moët Hennessy Wines & Spirits who seek to verify compliance with the requirements of this code.
+- Reserves the right to check adherence to these principles and to conduct compliance audits at suppliers and their own supplier sand subcontractors and specifies that Suppliers shall provide the necessary information and facilitate access to representatives from the companies of Moët Hennessy Wines & Spirits who seek to verify compliance with the requirements of this code.